OtherDevOpsGene/terraform-terragrunt/03-simple-module/README.md

 ## Exercise - Double

-- Change the code to produce two webservers
+- Change the code to produce two web servers
 - Make sure the servers are named appropriately (not identically)
 - No other changes
 - Apply or plan the changes